PREPARING FOR A BETTER FINANCIAL FUTURE | EFFECTIVE BANKRUPTCY SOLUTIONS

 The monthly payments that are due to your creditors will typically be greatly reduced because the interest rates will be eliminated, and the length of time you have to pay them off may be extended.
 In most cases, even some debts that couldn’t be discharged under Chapter 7 bankruptcy can be discharged under Chapter 13, which is one of the biggest advantages of this option.
 Watch Jeff’s video below to learn more.

 One of the biggest concerns of our bankruptcy clients is how filing for bankruptcy will impact their creditworthiness, and thus their ability to obtain essential loans in the future, such as a mortgage, auto loan, or even get approved for a credit card.
 This is why we connect each of our bankruptcy clients with 720CreditScore.com

-This website was created by mortgage broker Philip Tirone, whose “7 Steps to a 720 Credit Score” system exposes the rules of the credit industry, giving consumers all the information they need to know to increase their credit scores and save thousands of dollars over the course of their life.
+This credit rebuilding educational website was created by mortgage broker Philip Tirone, whose “7 Steps to a 720 Credit Score” system reveals the rules of the credit industry, giving consumers all the information they need to know to increase their credit scores and save thousands of dollars over the course of their life.
 7 Steps to a 720 Credit Score is a strategy that teaches you how to improve your credit score based on patterns of change Philip Tirone identified when he studied thousands and thousands of credit reports.

 CONTACT US TO REVIEW YOUR OPTIONS

 The type of bankruptcy you choose will depend on a variety of factors.
 In some cases, you will only qualify to use one or the other.
 In other situations, you will be able to choose whichever one works best in your particular case.
-To learn more about each of these options, and how they apply to you, please contact us to set up a consultation with an experienced bankruptcy attorney in Alabama.
+To learn more about each of these options, and how they apply to you, please contact us to set up a consultation with an experienced bankruptcy attorney in Huntsville, Alabama.